If you’re searching for the latest stroke treatment to try, Etanercept might come across your search results, and we have mixed feelings about it.

 Because etanercept is not conventionally used for stroke recovery, intensive clinical trials need to take place before it’s available on the market and considered for coverage by insurance.

 The Problem with Etanercept

 Etanercept came across as a red flag to us because it doesn’t capitalize on neuroplasticity to produce results.

 As you know (if you’re a longtime reader of this blog), the best way to recover from stroke is to rewire the brain through neuroplasticity, the process that your brain uses to rewire itself and heal from injury.

 Neuroplasticity is activated by repetitive practice.
 By practicing something over and over, your brain forms new connections to get better at the task.

 Etanercept produces results without any repetitive practice, which makes us suspicious that the results aren’t long-lasting.

-Plus, none of the studies on etanercept (which were all conducted with the same person who is profiting from the treatment) follow up with patients to see if they keep their gains.
+Plus, none of the studies on etanercept (which were all conducted with the same person who is profiting from the treatment) follow up with patients long-term to see if they keep their gains long-term.

 So, etanercept might just be a really expensive way to get short-term improvements.
-We won’t know until further clinical studies (without the profiting party’s involvement) are conducted.
+We won’t know until further clinical studies are conducted (without the profiting party’s involvement).